drchriscole/eczemaDRS/README.md

 Within this repository you will find all the code and data files as used/described in the Cole et al paper (see CITATION).

+It has also been adapted for work on a collaboration with Ryan O'Shaughnessy (UCL) on RPTOR gene expression (see CITATION).

 The repository has the following structure:

 data/     - source data
 bin/      - scripts for processing the source data
 CITATION  - information on how to cite this work
-README   - information on the code and data (this file)
+README.md - information on the code and data (this file)
 LICENCE   - information on the licencing of the code
 Makefile  - code for running scripts via make
-Makefile.RPTOR - code for running make to do RPTOR-specific analysis
+Makefile.RPTOR - code for performing RPTOR-specific analysis

  Requirements
 --------------